 In 2011 we celebrated the completion of the 100th church record to be produced in the area since recording started in 1974.
 A list of all churches recorded in the country can be found on the NADFAS website together with more information about church recording.

 For more information please contact Joyce Wallis at firstname.lastname@example.org or telephone 01707 850803.

 There is a wide range of activities undertaken by our hard working and enthusiastic volunteers.
 These include:

-Volunteering at Bedford Museum, Bushey Museum, Hertford Museum and Three Rivers Museum.
+Volunteering at Bushey Museum, Higgins Museum, Letchworth Garden City Museum, Military Intelligence Museum and Three Rivers Museum